ojuuji/rbmerge/www/help/readme.md

 Filtering is case-insensitive.

-### Filter Options

 Every word from the filter is matched separately.
 Text (i.e. the color name or the part name) is considered as matched if it contains all words from the filter.

+### Filter Options

-Option `Use smart matching`, which is enabled by default, applies two additional constraints to this:
+Option `Use smart matching`, which is enabled by default, applies two additional constraints:
-1. it forbids reuse of already matched text when matching next word
+1. When matching next word from the filter, it forbids reuse of text parts already matched by the previous words.
-2. if a filter word is a number, it must match an entire word from the text.
+2. If a filter word is a number, it must match an entire word from the text.

 Suppose you entered part name filter "1 x 1".
 Without this option filtered results would have part containing at least one "1" anywhere, e.g. `Axle Hose, Soft 12L` or `Plate 2 x 14`.
 However, with this option a part name will match only if it contains two whole words "1":